-The following event weekends are currently available for room reservation: Oct 29-Nov1, Nov 19-22.
+The following event weekends are currently available for room reservation: Nov 19-22.

 There is not a waiting list if the hotel is sold out for a weekend, but you can continue to check back for availability due to cancellation.

 Accommodations in the WSU Special Events Hotel are located in McEachern Hall.
-Each room includes one single bed (with linens), desk and chair, closet, mini-fridge, and sink.
+Each room includes one single twin bed (with linens), desk and chair, closet, mini-fridge, and sink.
 Towels are also provided but a towel from home may be a bit more luxurious.
 Toiletries are not provided.
 Bathrooms are semi-private, with two rooms sharing a bathroom between them with locks that prevent the guest sharing the bathroom from entering while you are using the bathroom.
 There are no ADA accessible facilities at this location.
 If you would like to reserve both rooms that share a bathroom between them, please reference the McEachern Hall floor plan.
 Since rooms are sold individually, another guest sharing the semi-private bathroom could be of the opposite gender.

 There is no telephone service available in the rooms but there is a phone available in the lobby area.
 Internet is provided via one ethernet port in each room.